kashing1999/notes/java.md

 # Java

----

 ## Objects
 - Objects are essentially reusable software components
 - Contains methods and attributes

 ## Methods
+Function parameters:
 - Primitive types are passed by value
 - Objects are passed by reference

 ## toString()
-- By default, calls the `object` to string method, which shows the type of object and its memory location
+- By default, calls the `Object`'s `toString()` method, which shows the type of object and its memory location
 - Can be overrided to display more information
 - If an object is referred by only its name such as: `System.out.println(SomeObject)` , it will invoke the `toString()` method

 ## `this` keyword
 - `this` refers to the object itself
-    1. `this` can be used to refer current class instance variable.
+    1. `this` can be used to refer current class instance variable
     2. `this` can be used to invoke current class method (implicitly)
-    3. `this()` can be used to invoke current class constructor.
+    3. `this()` can be used to invoke current class constructor
-    4. `this` can be passed as an argument in the method call.
+    4. `this` can be passed as an argument in a method call
-    5. `this` can be passed as argument in the constructor call.
+    5. `this` can be passed as argument in a constructor call
-    6. `this` can be used to return the current class instance from the method.
+    6. `this` can be used to return the current class instance from the method
 ---
 ## Casting
 - Say we have an object of type animal, and an object of type dog that inherits from animal: